jessfraz/blog/content/post/nerd-sniped-by-binfmt_misc.md

 BINFMT\_MISC.
 So I tried it.

-(Preface: this post should not be tried at home, which is why I did not unarchive `binctr`, I am merely showing a different, very crazy, abstraction).
+(Preface: this post should not be tried at home, which is why I did not unarchive `binctr`, I am merely showing a different, very crazy abstraction).

 I put common lisp in a container.
 Why common lisp?
 Well I could do this with _any language_ and I'm a bit insane haven't you noticed...

-Then I embedded the container into a binary with `binctr`.
-I made one slight modification to the spec in `binctr` that allowed me to use local files, basically so I could get the script into the container after I ran in.
+Then I embedded the image into a binary with `binctr`.
+I made one slight modification to the spec in `binctr` that allowed me to use local files, basically so I could get the script into the container after the executable is run pointing to the file.

 Then I registered my common lisp binary format with BINFMT\_MISC...